 Rotavirus Vaccine: Rotavirus is a major cause of diarrhea and vomiting in infants and children.
 No vaccine against rotavirus is currently on the market.
 In 1997, we licensed our oral rotavirus vaccine to Glaxo.
 In 1999, after our Phase II study demonstrated 89% protection in a study involving 215 infants, Glaxo paid us an additional license fee and assumed full responsibility for funding and performing all remaining clinical development.
 Substantially all of the ongoing development is being conducted and funded by Glaxo.
-During the period January 1, 2000 through December 31, 2002, AVANT has incurred approximately \$900,000 in licensing fees and \$79,000 in research and development costs.
-During the six months ended June 30, 2003, AVANT has incurred approximately \$250,000 in licensing fees associated with the rotavirus program.
+During the period January 1, 2000 through December 31, 2002, AVANT incurred approximately \$900,000 in licensing fees and \$79,000 in research and development costs.
+During the six months ended June 30, 2003, AVANT incurred approximately \$250,000 in licensing fees associated with the rotavirus program.
 Prior to January 1, 2000, AVANT did not track research and development costs by program and, therefore, we are unable to disclose spending by program prior to that date.
 Glaxo has completed Phase I/II bridging studies in over 6,000 infants in Europe, Latin America and Asia using its two-dose oral rotavirus vaccine, called Rotarix®.
-AVANT expects Glaxo to initiate global Phase III clinical trials of Rotarix® in the second half of 2003.
-Assuming product development and commercialization continues satisfactorily, we may receive additional milestone payments upon the achievement of specified milestones.
+Glaxo initiated global Phase III clinical trials of Rotarix® in the third quarter of 2003, and AVANT recognized a \$1.0 million milestone.
+Assuming product development and commercialization continues satisfactorily, we may receive additional milestone payments totaling \$7.5 million upon the achievement of specified milestones.
 In addition, we will be entitled to royalties based on net sales of Rotarix®.